 Should I express interest in positions for which I'm not fully qualified?

-- You can track the status of positions in which you express interest and will receive an email when these are filled.
+Interest statements make a project mentors more likely to choose to interview you.
+In fact, some Project Mentors only review applications with interest statements.
+Also, you can track the status of positions in which you express interest and will receive an email when these are filled.

 - Log in.